 35 Years of training the next generation of vocalists

-The Carmel Bach Festival is delighted to invite applications for its 35th annual Vocal Master Class, July 1–27, 2019.
-Four singers will be invited to Carmel to coach Baroque repertoire with Festival artists, and explore ways to communicate the repertoire more vividly.
+The Carmel Bach Festival is delighted to announce its 35th annual Vocal Master Class, July 1–27, 2019.
+Nola Richardson, soprano, Clara Osowski, mezzo-Soprano, Corey Shotwell, tenor, and Will Prapestis, baritone, will come to Carmel to train Baroque repertoire with Festival artists, and explore ways to communicate the repertoire more vividly.
 In a light-hearted atmosphere of discovery, we experience a wealth of Baroque vocal music and examine all aspects of style, technique, communication, language, performance skills, and artistry.

 The Carmel Bach Festival is pleased to announce the promotion of Michael Beattie to the position of Director of the Virginia Best Adams Masterclass.